Bass Strings

 How many strings does a bass guitar have?

-What are the strings on a bass guitar?
+What strings should I put on a bass?

 How to change bass guitar strings?